 When it comes to a brand, most people think of the visual identity first – and in most cases, the logo.
 Although it’s true that there is much, much more to a brand, there is no denying that good visuals are one of the most appealing aspects of a brand.
 So why, oh why, do so many brands fuck it up?
-And what can be done to make sure that your brand’s visuals are always battle ready.
+And what can be done to make sure that your brand’s visuals are always battle-ready?

 Visual Identity – Showing Who You Are, and What You Stand For

 I liken your visual identity to a warrior’s weapons and armour.
 Going into battle without them is a bad idea.
 You might survive through luck and skill alone, but a sword and shield will make it easier!
 It’s the same with your visuals.
 I love a good strategy, but at some point you’re going to have to show it.
 And that’s just what a strong identity does.
 It shows your audience who you are and what you stand for.
 When done well, your visuals show your purpose and values.
-It makes it easier for likeminded clients to find you, and it makes you stand out from the competition.
+It makes it easier for like-minded clients to find you, and it makes you stand out from the competition.

 And that’s what you want, right?

 Your potential clients want to see what you’re about quickly.
-And your visual identity is key for sending emotive messages to them quickly.
+And your visual identity is key to sending emotive messages to them quickly.
 The colours and shapes you chose to reflect your brand hold meanings that your audience will pick up on.
 So it’s vital to get these right to provoke an emotional response in the audience.
 Want them to feel hungry?
 Use reds.
 Want them to feel safe and calm?
 Light blues are for you.
 Colour psychology plays a massive role here, so it’s important to know what your brand colours reflect before putting them out there.

 Making a Difference